-- “These handouts are excellent: comprehensive, readable and informative.
-Just what my staff have been nagging me to write for years.”
+- “These handouts are excellent: comprehensive, readable, and informative.
+Just what my staff has been nagging me to write for years.”

 - “Very useful, good idea to be able to add our practice logo and details at the top of handout.”

-- “Integration into practice computer system – superb.”
+- “Integration into the practice computer system – superb.”